proxmox/ceph/ceph/src/civetweb/docs/UserManual.md

 ### enable\_keep\_alive `no`
 Enable connection keep alive, either `yes` or `no`.

-Experimental feature.
 Allows clients to reuse TCP connection for subsequent HTTP requests, which improves performance.
 For this to work when using request handlers it is important to add the correct Content-Length HTTP header for each request.
 If this is forgotten the client will time out.

+Note: If you set keep\_alive to `yes`, you should set keep\_alive\_timeout\_ms to some value > 0 (e.g. 500).
+If you set keep\_alive to `no`, you should set keep\_alive\_timeout\_ms to 0.
+Currently, this is done as a default value, but this configuration is redundant.
+In a future version, the keep\_alive configuration option might be removed and automatically set to `yes` if a timeout > 0 is set.

 ### access\_control\_list
 An Access Control List (ACL) allows restrictions to be put on the list of IP